2021–22 Copa de la Reina de Fútbol

 The 2021–22 Copa de la Reina de Fútbol was the 40th edition of the Spanish women's association football national cup.
 Barcelona were the defending champions, having won the last two editions.
 They defended the title with a 6-1 win over Sporting de Huelva.

 Format changes

 A total of 52 clubs competed in this year's tournament, making it the most participants in the cup's history.
-All 16 teams team in Primera División, all 32 teams from Segunda División Pro, and the four promoted teams from Primera Nacional de Fútbol.
+All 16 teams in Primera División, all 32 teams from Segunda División Pro, and the four promoted teams from Primera Nacional de Fútbol.
 Reserve teams are excluded from participating in the tournament.

 Schedule and format

 All ties are played in a one match decider at a home ground.
 The first draw for the tournament took place on 24 September 2021, at Royal Spanish Football Federation (RFEF) headquarters in Las Rozas.